pepsipu/warpalloc/README.md

 ![graph](https://i.imgur.com/p4gdW4D.png)

-It's likely ptmalloc will perform
+It's likely ptmalloc will perform better for programs that do thousands of allocations and frees, but for small programs, warpalloc kicks ass.
 You can test it yourself by running "benchmark.py".

 ### Sounds cool?
 How do I use it?